 If you are doing an activity like trekking, or even riding a moped, many travel insurance companies won’t cover you.

 With Medjet, regardless of whether you were injured from adventure travel or are hospitalized for a pre-existing medical condition, they will get you home.
 Why should getting hurt during an activity keep you from receiving proper medical coverage?

-Additionally, as more travellers seek off-the-beaten path travel experiences, they find themselves in often-remote areas with poor medical care.
+Additionally, as more travelers seek off-the-beaten-path travel experiences, they find themselves in often-remote areas with poor medical care.